andna5980/myfood/README.md

 - Navbar headings were to white and therefore not very clear to read with the background image.
 So I included an style line for every ul so it will create a shadow   and a stronger border in the text.
 This helped to read clear.
   See below the code line that fixed the issue. style="text-shadow: 1px 1px 2px black, 0 0 25px black, 0 0 5px darkblue;

+## Deployment

+### Config
+It is important to config the python file, which in my project is run.py.
+Part of the configuration is to import local enviroments saved on env.py

+After all the "imports os" are done should follow ...

+if os.path.exists("env.py"):
+    import env

+app = Flask(__name__)

+app.config["MONGO_DBNAME"] = os.environ.get("MONGO_DBNAME")
+app.config["MONGO_URI"] = os.environ.get("MONGO_URI")
+app.secret_key = os.environ.get("SECRET_KEY")

+mongo = PyMongo(app)

+But also .....

+if __name__ == "__main__":
+    app.run(
+        host=os.environ.get("IP", "0.0.0.0"),
+        port=int(os.environ.get("PORT", "5000")),
+        debug=True)

+See above how debug=True; this always need to be set True during the development stages, but then change to False once the project is finish.

+Requirements.txt also need to be included as there the list of all instances needed in order to run the project.
+In order to create the requirements file, it can be done typing in the terminal "pip3 install -r requirements.txt"
+The file can be updated anytime a new instance is installed by typing in the terminal "pip3 freeze --local > requirements.txt"

+Another file that also need to added is a Procfile.
+Inside this file needs to be included the following line
+    web: python run.py